rougier/from-python-to-numpy/book/01-introduction.md

 ### Pre-requisites <a name="pre-requisites"></a>

-This is not a beginner guide.
-You should have an intermediate level in both Python and Numpy.
+This is not a beginner guide and you should already have an intermediate level in Python and at least a beginner level in Numpy.
+If this is not the case, I adv
-If you're an advanced user, you might be bored to death.

-### Resources <a name="resources"></a>

-* Command-line documentation
-* Online documentation
-* Online tutorials
-* Mailing lists
-* Stack overflow
-* Conferences (SciPy, EuroSciPy, SciPy India)
-* Books / Tutorial / Articles
-* Contributing to Numpy

 ### Conventions <a name="conventions"></a>